 Nightwatch

 THERMAL REGULATION FAILURE: DAY WARM NOT EQUAL TO NIGHT ARCTIC.
+CLOTHING NOT EQUAL TO DISPOSABLE ARMOR.
+PRIVATE PROPERTY = FORBIDDEN.

-Just before dawn, a flicker of movement.
-A figure detached itself from the tree line and vanished into the fading darkness.
+Just before dawn, a figure detaches itself from the tree line and vanishes into fading darkness.
 The Handsome Man.
-He had to be at work before anyone noticed his absence.
-The first hint of light, a pale grey smear on the horizon, was a cold comfort.
-I had endured.
+He has to be at work before anyone notices his absence.

-Then—blue lights.
+Then, blue lights.
 Not a cab.
 Cops.

 Interrogation Protocol:

-ME: "I spent the night at a friend's place.
+ME:"I spent the night at a friend's place.
 Then I went for a stroll in the woods, got lost.
 Fell in a stream, the mud sucked my shoes away.
 Didn't have my phone.
 Tired, cold, so I just waited for morning."

-OFFICER: "Where from?
+OFFICER:"Where from?
 Someone waiting?"

-ME: "Village.
+ME:"Village.
 20km east."

-OFFICER: (Radio crackle) "Just out the hospital, eh?
+OFFICER:(Radio crackle) "Just out the hospital, eh?
 Who's this friend?"

-OFFICER: "A friend is coming to pick you up."
+OFFICER:"A friend is coming to pick you up."

 RED FLASH.

-Every instinct screamed danger.
+Every instinct screams danger

-ME: "No!"
+ME:"No!"
 My control frayed.
 "I don't know anyone here.
 I'm not from here.
 I have no friends.
 I just got out of the hospital because I was drugged.
 I'm not talking to anyone but the Sheriff!"

-OFFICER: "I've already called the magistrate," he stated, voice clipped.
+OFFICER:"I've already called the magistrate," he stated, voice clipped.

 "What happened to you?"